apache/airflow/docs/apache-airflow/start/local.rst

 .. note::

    Successful installation requires a Python 3 environment.
-Airflow is currently tested with Python 3.6, 3.7, 3.8, and 3.9.

    Only ``pip`` installation is currently officially supported.